Skip to main content

 Aug 18 - 21 · SDSC

-The CAIDA Summer Training Program is a ten-week program culminating in a one-week in-person hackathon at the San Diego Supercomputer Center, alongside other active members of the Internet research community.
+The ESCALATE Training Program (ETP) is a ten-week program culminating in a one-week in-person hackathon at the San Diego Supercomputer Center, alongside other active members of the Internet research community.
 The intent is to produce ESCALATE training modules that can be used to teach cybersecurity and networking courses.
 Participants are paired with a mentor in the Internet measurement community and join a small cohort working with NSF-funded cyberinfrastructure on real datasets and real research questions in Internet measurement and cybersecurity.
 Summer 2026 is the pilot cohort.

 The program is milestone-structured rather than hour-structured, which lets it accommodate full-time participants and lighter-commitment research collaborators in the same cohort.
 It is supported by ESCALATE, CAIDA's NSF-funded initiative for hands-on, data-driven cybersecurity education.